Stock market Notes –Stock Market, IPO, Promoters

-Stock Market: It is a place where buy/sell (trading) is done of various companies.
+It is a place where buy/sell (trading) is done by various companies.

 Stock Exchange: Stock Exchange is an Exchange market for Buy/Sell of the companies, which is completely auction based, meaning the best buyer will get the shares, the best seller will sell the shares firstly.

-The operation of all the exhanges like stocks, commodities, forex is of the same kind as explained above.
+The operation of all the exchanges like stocks, commodities, forex is of the same kind as explained above.

 Almost Every country has got its own stock exchange(s).